nuriel77/iri-playbook/docs/installation.rst

 Set Access Password
 -------------------

-Very important value to set before the installation is the password and/or username with which you can access IOTA Peer Manager on the browser.
+This user name and password are used for all web-based authentications (e.g. Peer Manager, Monitoring Graphs).

-Edit the ``group_vars/all/iotapm.yml`` file and set a user and (strong!) password of your choice:
+Edit the **group_vars/all/iotapm.yml** file and set a user and (strong!) a password of your choice:

 .. code:: bash